mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-09 -- Rep. Jerry McNerney (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-09)
 ### Committees
-Jerry McNerney is the #6 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy
+Jerry McNerney is the #6 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Jerry McNerney is the #13 Republican on the House Committee on Science, Space, and Technology
+Jerry McNerney is the #13 Democrat on the House Committee on Science, Space, and Technology

-Jerry McNerney is the #12 Republican on the House Committee on Energy and Commerce
+Jerry McNerney is the #12 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```